 The Placement Log is characterised by brief comments and factual information - it is not intended for commentary or reflection.
 The Log is used by the Programme Team to keep track of the student Early Childhood Educator's progress through the Placement activities scheduled as part of Planning for Placement.

-Suggested areas to log, include settling in, getting to know children and educators, completing observations, contributing to the setting and children's care and learning, building relationships with colleagues and Mentor feedback.
 Changes to expected observations, activities, unique incidents observed, unexpected absences, meetings with Placement Supervisors, meetings with Placement Mentor may all be signalled in the Log.
 If the Placement deviates from your intended Planning for Placement activities, record a brief update of this in your Log.
 No personal or inappropriate information will be added to the Log.

 Logs cannot be back dated so it is important that student Early Childhood Educators upload their logs every 14 days.
-Failure to keep the Log up-to-date will be considered during grading of the Placement.
+Failure to keep the Log up-to-date may be considered during grading of the Placement.
 (See appendix 9 for assessment rubric).